WGUNDERWOOD/wgunderwood.github.io/_posts/bernstein/2022-11-02-bernstein.markdown

 assuming finite variance,
 and the Chernoff bound decays as $e^{-st}$ provided that the moment generating function is finite at $s$.

+## Sums of random variables

+independent and identically distributed